Carty

-The Carty name originates from the south of the island of Ireland Wexford and could have been a subclan of the much larger McCarthy clan, and a member of the Clan Eoghanachta.
+The Carty name originates from the south of the island of Ireland (County Wexford) and could have been a subclan of the much larger McCarthy clan, and a member of the Clan Eoghanachta.
 It has been recorded that the Carty clan was a scattered sept or clan in pre Norman Ireland which may have resulted from an event such as having come off the wrong end of a tribal dispute.
-Carty settlements can be found across Ireland sometimes in locations that were easy to defend such as Sligo's Coney Island which hosts the remains of a small Carty settlement (town and beach).
-Carty is a common name today in the Irish counties of: Wexford, Cork, Sligo, Galway and Roscommon.
-It is common in Longford under the spelling of Carthy until the last thirty years.
+Carty settlements can be found across Ireland sometimes in locations that were easy to defend such as Coney Island, County Sligo which hosts the remains of a small Carty settlement (town and beach).
+Carty is a common name today in the Irish counties of Wexford, Sligo, Cork, Galway and Roscommon.
+It is common in County Longford under the spelling of Carthy until the last thirty years.

 Carty is recorded amongst the Irish travelling (tinker) community.
 There may also be an English version of the name Carty which could be derived from the English name Cartwright.

-Nicholas Le Poer Trench, 9th Earl of Clancarty, 8th Marquess of Heusden (born 1 May 1952) is an Irish peer, as well a nobleman in the Dutch nobility.
+Nicholas Le Poer Trench, 9th Earl of Clancarty, 8th Marquess of Heusden (born 1952) is an Irish peer, as well a nobleman in the Dutch nobility.
 He served as an elected Crossbench member of the British House of Lords.

 Cartys outside Ireland

-In Montserrat, Carty is a common name, due to the Irish settlers on the Island, and some of the African slaves were given the name, which was a common occurrence at the time.
-The same is true in Anguilla, there are still European descendants on the island as well as those of African descent.
+In Montserrat, Carty is a common name, due to the Irish settlers and indentured servants on the Island, and some of the African slaves were given the name, which was a common occurrence at the time.
+The same is true in Anguilla, where there are still European descendants on the island as well as those of African descent.

 In 1873, Paul Carty emigrated with his family from Sligo, Ireland to Canada in order to take up the position of Chief Inspector of the Royal Newfoundland Constabulary.
 Cartyville is named after his son Michael H. Carty who went on to become a famous Newfoundland lawyer and politician.